Contents

 After finding a company that kindly employed me and even helped me with the relocations, I was again on my own in another country.
 Nobody I knew, or I could ask for help.
 But as learned in Australia, these challenges bring this mix of anxiety, curiosity, and excitement to explore new things.

 It was one of the best times of my life.
 Most profoundly, it also turned my life and my path upside down.
-I was learning a new language and opening Pandora’s box of knowledge (English books), exploring a life-guiding philosophy called stoicism, co-living with like-minded entrepreneurs in Bali, or nothing less than finding the love of my life.
+I was learning a new language and opening Pandora’s box of knowledge (English books), exploring a life-guiding philosophy called stoicism.

 English the Language

-While I was learning a little bit of Danish, it was also the time when I got fluent in English.
+While learning a little bit of Danish, I got fluent in English.
 With that and reading more books, I was blown away by how much content and books I missed because I didn’t speak English.
-Sure, some books get translated, but not all, and is it the same as the one in the mother tongue, and not all of them?

-Also, I fell for language.
+I started to fall for language.
 It was close to my heart.
-That could also come from my hard time reading German.
-Early in school, I developed a minor disability in reading and pronouncing the letter “s.”
+Early in school, I had a hard time reading German and developed a minor disability in reading and pronouncing the letter “s”.
 I had to go to a specialist, and it got better with time.
-But it’s fascinating how I got to love this language as someone who disliked German (High German) and still struggled to pronounce specific words in English.
-As a writer, it’s my language and suited to express my thoughts best.
+But it’s fascinating how I started to love learning new languages, as someone who struggled with their native school language growing up.

-From many podcasts I started to listen to and love, I heard that most aspiring people began with writing in one form or another.
-That inspired me to follow their paths, which ultimately led me to start writing and, most importantly, share them with the public.
+From listening to many podcasts, most aspiring guests said that their success came from starting to write.
+That inspired me to follow their paths, which ultimately led me to start writing and, most importantly, share my writingwith the public.

 You can see some of my early, embarrassing writing on the blog, e.g., The more you share, the more you get, or my first “hit” that motivated me to write more Data Engineering, the future of Data Warehousing.